The Company and its Significant Accounting Policies

 NOTE 1 —The Company and its significant accounting policies

-Description of Business —Sonim Technologies, Inc. (Nasdaq: SONM) was incorporated in the state of Delaware on August 5, 1999, and is headquartered in San Diego, California.
+Description of Business —Sonim Technologies, Inc. was incorporated in the state of Delaware on August 5, 1999 and is headquartered in Austin, Texas.
 The Company is a leading U.S. provider of ultra-rugged mobile phones and accessories designed specifically for task workers physically engaged in their work environments, often in mission-critical roles.

 New accounting pronouncements: